rladies/meetupr/README.md

     cached to `.httr-oauth` (unless `cache` is FALSE too, of course)
   - Want to save the token to somewhere you choose?
 No way to use an option.
 Use the `token_path` argument of `meetup_auth()`.
+  - Want to use a token that was created elsewhere?
+Save it to disk, keep it secret, and refer to it via the `token` argument of `meetup_auth()` that can be either a token or the path to a token.

 ### Functions